amitmaindola/Roboviz-Documentation/README.md

 # Roboviz-Documentation
-Can not share any source code due to confidential issues.
+Can not share any source code due to confidentiality issues.

 ## Roboviz
 Roboviz is a application to manage the robots present in a warehouse.
 It facilitates the indoor navigation and gives a good control to user over the robots.
 This is basically a user interface for robots manufactured by UMA Robotics.